tdelesio/htpmanager/README.md

 d. provider = "cloudflare": Change to your DNS provider for DNS challenge.
 e. exposedbydefault = false: This will force you to use traefik.enable=true label in docker compose to put apps behind traefik.

+5.
+update sabnzbd.ini and add host to the white list